 Spend the last days of your adventure fishing around the Mackerel Islands, snorkelling or diving the reef systems, and exploring the original town site of Onslow which was abandoned in 1925.

-Need to fuel for your road trip?
+Need to fuel up for your road trip?

 RAC members get 4 cents a litre off fuel at participating Puma Energy, Better Choice, Gull and Peak service stations.